cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 ### 1. Claim Extraction (Groq)

 A fast language model extracts factual claims from the content.
-This is not about judging truth yet, it is about identifying statements that can be verified.
+At this step the focus is on identifying statements that can be verified; truth judgments come later.
 Each claim is tagged by domain, because different domains require different evidentiary standards.

 ### 2. Risk Assessment (Zentropi)